The-Capstone-Project/Clearch/README.md

 ## Description of working

 Clearch is a command-line search engine that uses AI models for its operation.
-It's written in Rust, and the main logic of the project is located in the ` src ` directory.
+It's written in Rust, with the main logic of the project located in the ` src ` directory.

-The ` src/llms ` directory contains the implementations of different AI models that the search engine uses.
+The ` src/llms ` directory contains the implementation of different AI models that Clearch uses.
 Each file in this directory corresponds to a specific AI model.
 For example, ` gemini.rs ` contains the implementation for the Gemini model, ` claude.rs ` for the Claude model, and so on.
 These models are structured as Rust modules and are imported in ` src/llms/mod.rs `.

 The `LLMRequest` trait defined in ``src/traits.rs``is implemented by each of these models.
 This trait defines a common interface that all models must adhere to, ensuring that they can be used interchangeably in the main program.
 For example, the `ClaudeModel` struct in ``src/llms/claude.rs``implements the `LLMRequest` trait.